admost/AMR/Android_Integration/README.md

 Javax.inject-1.jar
 ```

-Only admost-sdk.aar is compulsory for mediation system.
-If you don’t add any one of the network to your app, the SDK will detect that the ad network library isn't there and fail gracefully; the request will go to the next network in the mediation waterfall.
+Only admost-sdk1.1.1.aar and volley library are compulsory for mediation system.
+If you don’t add any one of the network to your app, the SDK will detect that the ad network library isn't there and fail gracefully; the request will continue with the next network in the mediation waterfall.

 ###Manifest